Where to get Public Access to the Internet in Davis and Woodland California, and Free Wireless Hot Spots in Davis by Davis Wiki

 Public Library

-The public library has 14 public access computers connected to the Internet.
-You are limited to two sessions a day.
-On the eleven regular adult Internet public access computers the sessions are at most one hour.
-On the two express computers the sessions are limited to twenty minutes.
+The public library has 44 public access computers connected to the Internet.
+You are limited to two hours a day, there is no limit on the number of sessions.
+On the twenty five regular adult Internet public access computers.
+On the four express computers the sessions are limited to twenty minutes.
 The express computers should require less waiting.
-There is also a childrens Internet computer.
-In addition to these there is one adult computer not connected to the Internet where you can do word processing and other basic computer applications.
+There are also 9 children's Internet computer.
+There are also six teen computers.
+Children's and Teen's computers are subject to the same limits as regular adult computers.
 You can get prints for a fee.

 In the past one reason for having libraries was to encourage people to learn to read and provide them material to practice reading.
 Public access to the Internet not only provides more reading material it also gives people practice writing, particularly e-mail.
 So now the library facilitates the whole range of language skills not just reading.
 E-mail should be seen as educational.
 Writing e-mail is far more educational than reading the latest best seller if you are an adult who normally spends an hour or more a day reading cheap novels.